 A couple years later, their youngest child Echo (12 at the time, they/them) came out through a letter, letting their parents know they were a lesbian and hoped their parents could still love them.
 Terri showed the letter to Dan, who called Echo in.
 Both Terri and Dan thanked Echo for sharing that information.
 Since, Echo has told them they’re nonbinary, gender fluid and wanted a name change, though they don’t bristle when often still referred to by their name at birth, Evie.
 Sonia has also since come out as bisexual.

 The frequent overlap of the neurodivergent and LGBTQ+ community has been something Terri has discovered to be quite common in her current masters’ studies to be a counselor.
-During Covid, she felt impressed to finish her bachelor’s degree, and now her graduate studies have led to an internship over the past several years with a practice in town called Neurodiverse Counseling.
+During Covid, she felt impressed to finish her bachelor’s degree, and now her graduate studies have led to an internship over the past several months with a practice in town called Neurodiverse Counseling.
 She says, “It’s been great to embrace more of that community.
 One’s heart opens to individual’s strengths and uniqueness, learning how a brain functions, and the beauty that comes with it.
 I’ve adopted an affirming rather than deficit-based perspective.
 It’s really helped me to love people.”
 After raising so many kids who struggled to find the therapists and support structures they needed, and seeing there’s not a lot out there in this space of overlap, Terri is eager to now become part of the solution.

 This group formed after a particularly painful fifth Sunday school lesson on LGBTQ+ in their ward that seemed to focus more on maintaining the comfort of the general membership rather than the inclusion of the LGBTQ+ community.
 A local career seminary teacher, Clare Dalton, was invited in to be the special guest speaker but only was given a few minutes to speak about being a gay woman before the rest of the class shifted tones.
 It became so hurtful that Terri and her youngest child left early, but they had invited Clare to join them at their home afterward for lunch.
 Comforting them, Clare said, “Let’s have our own meeting.”
 Clare returned the next month to join the Pratts and a few close friends, and that began their monthly ally nights, which the Pratts say have been “such a blessing.”

 After the recent transgender and nonbinary policy changes, Terri got a call from a good friend who was devastated.
 She said, “How do you stay and manage all of this?”
 Terri explained how their primary engagement is no longer serving the church as it used to be.
-While they attend sacrament meetings, Dan and Terri do not participate in second hour nor hold callings.
+While they attend sacrament meetings, Dan and Terri do not often participate in second hour nor currently hold callings.
 Instead, they focus on hosting their ally nights, and most recently found much joy and community in being on the committee for the youth program at Gather.
-The Pratts also love hosting many neurodivergent and LGBTQ+ friends of Amelia (who is gender fluid) at their house.
+The Pratts also love hosting many neurodivergent and LGBTQ+ friends of Amelia and Echo (who are gender fluid) at their house.
 They’ve witnessed how one of her AMAB friends is only able to express her gender identity in their home through dress and using she/her pronouns.
 Witnessing this young adult’s joy has expanded Terri’s.
 She says, “We are able to engage in different ways that feed our soul rather than suck it, which has been vital to our growth.”
 When the new policy came out, the Pratts had a moment of reckoning in which they realized, “They’re talking about our children, whatever wording they choose.”
 Terri laments, “I’m so glad they don’t attend church.
 It’s kinda sad, but that’s how I feel.
-Dan and I have to empower ourselves to stay in in a way that’s healthy for us.”
+Dan and I have to empower ourselves to 'stay in' in a way that’s healthy for us.”

 Dan says, “In our home, I feel so much more love and acceptance for all my children as I redefine what’s an expectation versus acceptance.
 I’m always in awe when we get together now about how awesome it is as a father to not have to feel, ‘Are they on the right track?’ – always worried about how to fit in the box, and make corrections, but rather to let go of a lot of that and find out who they are and what they’re interested in or what makes them tick.
 I can see how glorious each of them are as they go through their journeys.
 And when they do ask questions about life, it’s all so authentically real in the way it happens.”
 Terri agrees that where they are now is so different than a decade ago in their relationships with their kids.
 She says, “They know we love and respect their journey as their own, and it doesn’t have to look like ours.”
 She explains that a lot of her children have been through hard things, “which may be seen as ‘hard choices,’ but they know they’re allowed to make mistakes and learn from them.”